 Benefits of vaccinating pregnant women usually outweigh potential risks when: the liklihood of disease exposure is high, infection poses a risk to the mother or fetus, or the vaccine is unlikely to cause harm.

 Every year, nearly 4.5 million Americans are bitten by dogs; over half are children.
 This page provides dog bite statistics and information on preventing dog bites.

 The American Veterinary Medical Association website has many resources on dog bit prevention, including podcasts and social media links.

-West Virginia Surveillance Data
+Archived Surveillance Data

 Click here for for more information on animal rabies and OPREs in West Virginia.